MercuryWorkshop/chromeos-releases/README.md

 ## Building the Database

-You need to run this on a Linux system, due to a dependency on `vboot-kernel-utils`.
+You need to run this on a Linux system, due to dependencies on `vboot-kernel-utils` and `binwalk`.

 To start, clone this repository, create a Python venv, and install dependencies: